Muskan5972/Avalanche-degen/ReadMe.md

 2. **Deploy Vault Contract**: Use the ERC20 contract address as a parameter for the Vault contract constructor.

-3. **Deploy AdventuresQuest Contract**: Deploy the EpicBattle, Trade_Bazzar, and Explore_dungeon contracts in sequence.
+3. **Deploy AdventuresQuest Contract**: Deploy the AdventuresQuest contract, specifying any required initial parameters

 ## Authors